Marto32/ethbase/README.md

 # ethbase
-A boilerplate development environment for Ethereum
+A boilerplate development environment for Ethereum.
+Note: due to some known issues with `pyethereum` and some of its dependencies, you may see some warnings during the docker build.
+If you believe any of theses wanrings or errors are causing problems, please create a github issue.

 # Usage